Mike-code1805/dreadful-tomato/README.md

 ---

-# My notes by Bryan David Tamayo Abad
+# My notes by Miguel Enrique Saca Accostupa
 This steps are I have done by this project:
 1. Creation components *Footer.jsx, Header.jsx, Home.jsx, Movies.jsx and Series.jsx* in folder *src/components*.
 2. Creation pages *HomePage.jsx, MoviesPage.jsx and TvShowPage.jsx* in folder *src/pages*